Network Filesystem Caching API

 start and len describe the range of the data.
 This does not need to be page-aligned, but to satisfy DIO requirements, the cache may expand it up to the page boundaries on either end.
 All the pages covering the range must be marked with PG_fscache.

 If given, term_func will be called upon completion and supplied with term_func_priv.
-Note that the PG_fscache flags will have been cleared by this point, so the netfs must retain its own pin on the mapping.
+Note that if using_pgpriv2 is set, the PG_private_2 flags will have been cleared by this point, so the netfs must retain its own pin on the mapping.

 void fscache_note_page_release(struct fscache_cookie *cookie)